bgronas/vrli/README.md

-# vrli
+# vrli agents
-vRealize Log Insight
+vRealize Log Insight 8.8.2 Agents for all OS'es